Gettysburg College: Greek organizations

-Students can only rush as sophomores.
-Around 1/3 of all students are involved in some form of Greek life, and around 1/2 of eligible students are involved in Greek life.
+There are several fraternities and sororities on campus.
+Starting in the 2025–26 school year, freshmen are allowed to rush in the spring semester.
+Previously, students could only rush as sophomores.
+Around a third of all students are involved in some form of Greek life, and around half of eligible students are involved in Greek life.

-Student media
+Student newspapers

-Student media on campus includes the Gettysburgian (campus print newspaper), WZBT 91.1 (campus radio station), and The Spectrum (college yearbook).

-Every year, the media groups on-campus work together to host a journalism and media conference entitled Speak Up, Write Out, bringing in members of the world, national, and local media to speak in panels open to students of Gettysburg and other nearby colleges.
+The Gettysburgian has been the school's main student newspaper since 1897.
+Since 2012 the Civil War Institute at Gettysburg College has maintained a student newspaper, The Gettysburg Compiler, for publishing reports on the American Civil War, interviews with professionals in the field, and other developments in the study of the Civil War.
+The college has acknowledged and archived the newspaper, but refers to it as a "scholarly blog."
+The newspaper is named after the historic Civil War era newspaper, The Compiler, which operated from 1866 until it shut down on July 1, 1961, under the name The Gettysburg Compiler.

 Activities and traditions

 The college boasts a wide variety of different events on campus, with an estimated 3,200 cultural events occurring during a four-year period.

 Activities

 There are more than 120 clubs and organizations on campus, focusing on areas of interest such as community service, art and music, theater and media, academics, student government, career fields, LGBTQA and outdoor adventure.
 These provide students with over 1,000 leadership opportunities each year, in addition to trips to surrounding metropolitan areas.

-Students come from a variety of different spiritual backgrounds, with resources for Jewish, Buddhist, Christian, Muslim, atheist, and Hindu students.
-An interfaith council is regularly held to promote discuss and communication among the religious groups on campus.
+There are resources for Jewish, Buddhist, Christian, Muslim, atheist, and Hindu students.
 The college provides nondenominational worship in the campus chapel and Glatfelter Lodge, and various resources for religious holidays.